 To the other 143 participating nations and more than 7,600 international athletes, we were the host nation — with a 368-strong hometown team competing in 22 events and 18,000 volunteers working behind the scenes, on the sidelines and in the athletes’ village.

 We clapped.
 We cheered.
 We shocked even ourselves with the breadth of medals that we won.
 Like the gold medal win in the 100 meter men’s sprint that caught everyone by surprise.
 And our strong performances in team sports like basketball and volleyball.

 It turns out while the media and public have been fixated on “Chinese Taipei”, our neglected athletes were actually putting in the hard work to make their country proud.
 By the time the Universiade is over, they’ll be well-deserved national heroes and heroines, household names and inspiring figures for the next generation of Taiwanese athletes.

 For those of us who watched the competitions live, the Taiwan flag took on its own special role.
-Spectators who waved them with pride also got to experienced the crazy rare sight of looking around and seeing their flag flying alongside hundreds of others that looked just the same.
+Spectators who waved them with pride also got to experience the crazy rare sight of looking around and seeing their flag flying alongside hundreds of others that looked just the same.

 If you were at home, footage like this on your TV screen would have been brand new to you too.
 Imagine the power of that — whether you’re five, 15 or 50 years old.

 While these two weeks have gloriously and magically exceeded our collective expectations, no doubt reality will catch up with us before we’re ready.
 But before it does, I want to say with full sincerity: